Academic year 2022/23

 The conversion into apprenticeship starts measure counts the first apprenticeship start that occurs within a year (four ILR quarters) of the traineeship start.

-Future revisions: For any traineeship completion where the duration of the traineeship was greater than 6 months, an additional 6-month period has been allowed to register an apprenticeship start.
-This means, the latest conversion rate will be revised in future releases to include any further qualifying apprenticeship starts during 2022/23.
+Note: For any traineeship completion where the duration of the traineeship was greater than 6 months, an additional 6-month period has been allowed to register an apprenticeship start.

 Traineeships incentive payments